Kazakhstan–European Union relations: Human Rights Dialogue

-EU membership
+Prospect of EU membership

 Kazakhstan has a westward extension, which makes a strong case geographically for its European status, and potential for eventual EU membership.
 In 2009, the ambassador of Kazakhstan to Russia, Adilbek Dzhaksybekov said "We would like to join in the future the European Union, but to join not as Estonia and Latvia, but as an equal partner".
 This statement was about a long-term perspective, because currently Kazakhstan is not even participating in the European Neighbourhood Policy (ENP) although the Kazakh Foreign Ministry has expressed interest in the ENP.
 MEP Charles Tannock has suggested Kazakhstan's inclusion in the ENP, while emphasizing that "there are still concerns regarding democracy and human rights in Kazakhstan".

+The debate regarding Kazakhstan being "European" has been a central topic in the debate of its possible entry, with some figures such as Svante E. Cornell and Johan Engvall, supporting the view that Kazakhstan has the potential and the characteristics to "be considered European" and to be considered a potential protagonist of the EU Neighbourhood policy and mayhaps even membership.
+He stated his views in a 70 pages document.
+The ISDP (Institute for Security & Development Policy), on the basis of Svante's evaluation, defined Kazakhstan as an "European Country" in 2017.

+On 1 February 2023, Azat Peruashev stated, in behalf of the Aq Jol, that Kazakhstan should strive towards European standards of living and democracy, and that his party aimed to join the EU as a member state.

 Cooperation in judicial sphere

-Kazakhstan and the EU launched a three-year project titiled "Enhancing Criminal Justice in Kazakhstan" (EUCJ) in October 2015.
+Kazakhstan and the EU launched a three-year project titled "Enhancing Criminal Justice in Kazakhstan" (EUCJ) in October 2015.
 The total budget of the project allocated by the EU was 5.5 million euros.
 The EUCJ sought to promote the rule of law and reform Kazakhstan's judiciary system.
 At the conference marking the completion of the project, EUCJ Strategic Director Bill Mazer noted: “All of the project’s objectives... were fulfilled ahead of time.”

 During the annual Subcommittee on Justice and Home Affairs held in November 2020, EU officials welcomed President Tokayev’s announcements concerning a new stage of reforms geared towards improving "law enforcement, the judicial system and prioritizing human rights", and stressed the importance of an independent justice system.

 Culture and education

-Kazakh cultural centre Til Kazyna (Culture is treasure) opened in Brussels, Belgium in June 2020.
+Kazakh cultural centre Til Kazyna (Language is treasure) opened in Brussels, Belgium in June 2020.
 The new center was established to promote cultural exchange and cooperation through providing language classes, organizing various seminars and workshops on Kazakh art and cuisine.

 Kazakhstan is the main beneficiary of the EU's Erasmus+ program, which amounted for €115 million for higher education cooperation with Central Asia for the 2014-2020 period.
 By the end of 2020 some 3,400 Kazakh students and staff are expected to have come to Europe to study or teach, while Kazakh institutions will have hosted over 1,500 Europeans.